rse/rulebook/README.md

 ----------------

-The design of **Rulebook** strictly followed the following particular design criterias, driven by the experiences and demands in the *msg CTO Policy* project of Dr. Ralf S. Engelschall:
+The design of **Rulebook** strictly followed the following particular design criterias, driven by the demands in the *msg CTO Policy* project of Dr. Ralf S. Engelschall:

 - FIXME